justinjudefernandes/SOC-Architecture-Elastic-Stack-Deployment/README.md

 - Documented Elastic Stack architecture and SIEM component mapping

 ## 🔍 Implementation:
-### 1. Environment Architecture & Design:
+### 1. Environment Architecture & Design

-- The Security Operations environment architecture was designed using draw.io and deployed locally using VMware Workstation to support the complete security monitoring workflow: <br>
+- Designed the Security Operations environment architecture using **draw.io** and deployed the infrastructure locally using **VMware Workstation**.
+- The environment was structured to support the complete security monitoring workflow:

 <p align="center">
   <strong>Telemetry Generation → Collection → SIEM → Detection → Investigation → Ticketing → Response</strong>
 </p>

 - The environment included:
-  - Elastic and Kibana for centralized security monitoring
+  - **Elastic and Kibana** — Centralized security monitoring and analysis
-  - Fleet Server for centralized endpoint management
+  - **Fleet Server** — Centralized endpoint management
-  - Windows and Ubuntu endpoints for telemetry generation
+  - **Windows and Ubuntu endpoints** — Security and system telemetry generation
-  - osTicket for incident and case management
+  - **osTicket** — Incident and case management
-  - Mythic C2 for controlled adversary simulation
+  - **Mythic C2** — Controlled adversary simulation
-  - Kali Linux for attack simulation
+  - **Kali Linux** — Attack and security testing
-  - A dedicated SOC Analyst workstation for monitoring and investigation.
+  - **SOC Analyst workstation** — Security monitoring and investigation
-- All components were deployed within a dedicated private network using the 192.168.126.0/24 address range.
+- All components were deployed within a dedicated private network using the **192.168.126.0/24** address range.

-### 2. Elastic Stack Platform Evaluation
+### 2. Elastic Stack Platform Evaluation:

 Reviewed the main components of the **Elastic Stack** to understand how they work together to provide a centralized security monitoring and analysis platform.